spyder-ide/spyder-docs/doc/call-for-help.rst

 Data Science Stack Exchange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `Data Science`_ site in Stack Exchange can be very useful for questions that relate more to science than programming specifically.
+The `Data Science`_ site in Stack Exchange can be very useful for questions that relate more to data science than programming specifically.

 .. _Data Science: https://datascience.stackexchange.com/